AdSegura/laravel-echo-server/README.md

 * one or multiple sockets allowed
 * syslog | file logging
 * close user's sockets from Laravel
-* kickOff user's from channels
+* kickOff users from channels

 ### new Options Added
 ```json